dgroomes/vanilla-kafka/streams/README.md

 ## Instructions

 1. Use Java 11
+1. Install Kafka and `kafkacat`:
+    * `brew install kafka`
+    * `brew install kafkacat`
 1. Start Kafka
-   *  Read [`commands.sh`](#commandssh) and then execute the following command:
+   *  Read [`commands.sh`](#commandssh) and then execute the following command to start the Kafka broker:
    * `startKafka`
 1. Create the topics
-   * Open a new terminal and create the input and output Kafka topics with the following command to start the Kafka broker:
+   * Open a new terminal and create the input, intermediate, and output Kafka topics with the following command:
    * `createTopics`
 1. Build and run the program:
    * `build && run`